Torey Lakes: Ecology

-The lakes and their environs are home to 305 bird species (including 90 breeding species), 42 species of mammals, various reptile, amphibian, and fish species, and over 590 insect species.
+The lakes and their environs maintain several hundred botanical species, from herbs and succulents to large trees, which in turn support nearly 600 invertebrate, over 300 bird (including 90 breeding), and many mammal, reptile, amphibian and fish species.
+The somewhat rare Mongolian gazelle (Procapra gutturosa) inhabits the lands around the lakes, as does the Corsac fox (Vulpes corsac), Daurian pika (Ochotona dauurica), Eurasian grey wolf (Canis lupus), Siberian or eastern roe deer (Capreolus pygargus), Pallas' cat (Otocolobus manul), and Tolai hare (Lepus tolai), amongst other species.

 The lakes and surrounding wetlands are an important breeding, feeding and staging area for many species of migratory waterbirds, including several rare and threatened species.
 The lakes support significant breeding populations of several threatened bird species, including the red-crowned crane (Grus japonensis), white-naped crane (Grus vipio), swan goose (Anser cygnoides), great bustard (Otis tarda), and relict gull (Ichthyaetus relictus).
 The lakes are located on East Asian–Australasian Flyway, and millions of birds pass through the Torey Lakes and nearby wetlands in spring and autumn.
 The lakes provide migratory habitat for the critically endangered Siberian crane (Grus leucogeranus) and threatened hooded crane (Grus monacha).

 Traditional agriculture, fishing, and animal husbandry are important to the local population.

 Protected areas

 An area of 172,500 ha, including both lakes and adjacent wetlands and uplands, was designated a Ramsar Site on September 13, 1994.

 The RAMSAR site comprises 65% lakes, 22% terrestrial steppe ecosystems, 7% river, 5% arable land, and 1% human settlements and roads; its altitude goes from 591 m to 769 m.

 The Daursky Nature Reserve or Zapovednik-Daursky state biosphere reserve was designated a UNESCO Biosphere Reserve in 1997, and covers an area of 2277 km2.
 (Note: The Daursky State Nature Biosphere Reserve (SNBR), together with the Chinese and Mongolian reserves, form an international Protected Area named « Dauria ».)

 It is also part of the 2017 World Heritage Site "Landscapes of Dauria".